VLP: A Survey on Vision-Language Pre-training: Pre-training Objectives

 \subsection{Particular Pre-training Objects}

-VLP models also sometimes use the training objects of some downstream tasks, such as visual question answering (VQA) and visual captioning (VC), as pre-training objectives.
+To better adapt to downstream tasks, VLP models sometimes use the training objects of some downstream tasks, such as visual question answering (VQA)~\cite{antol2015vqa,lei2018tvqa,anderson2018bottom}, and visual captioning (VC)~\cite{vinyals2015show,bai2018survey}, as pre-training objectives.
 As for VQA, VLP models take the fused representation mentioned above, apply an FC layer, and use the transformed representation to predict the classification over predefined answer candidates.
 In addition to VLP models tackling the task as classification over predefined answer candidates, VLP models also can directly generate answers in their original text format.
 As for VC, to reconstruct the input sentence to endow VLP models with the generation capability, VLP models employ an auto-regressive decoder to generate a corresponding textual description of the image or video.

 Note that due to space limitations, we only introduce some popular pre-training objectives.
 We omit some specific pre-training objectives such as grounding referring expression (GRE), image-conditioned denoising autoencoding (IDA)~\cite{xia2021xgpt}, text-conditioned image feature generation (TIFG)~\cite{xia2021xgpt}, object detection (OD)~\cite{kamath2021mdetr} and aligned Kaleido patch modeling (AKPM)~\cite{zhuge2021kaleido}.
 Moreover, we put masked action prediction into the category of MVM.